 Seafoam: A deeper shade of light duck egg.
-An aquamarine green / blue. > > Antique Blue: A light, silvery blue. > > Midnight Blue: A dark navy blue / violet shade.
+An aquamarine green / blue.

+Antique Blue: A light, silvery blue with an aged appearance.

+Midnight Blue: A dark navy blue / violet shade.

 Calm Waters: A variegated mix of blues, turquoise and lilac.